icgrp/ese532_handouts/_sources/hw5/walk_through.md

 package/sd_card/hw5_vitis
 package/sd_card/binary_container_1.xclbin
 ```
-We suggest you to copy files above to you local machine and proceed.
+We suggest you to copy files above to your local machine and proceed.
 If your laptop is Linux, you can use `scp` and if you are using
 Windows you can use programs like [WinSCP](https://winscp.net/eng/index.php).
 When you are building for the first time, we will write the